 Step 2: Sealing the Rim (1:40 min)

 As previously mentioned the tubeless rim will need to be sealed i.e. the nipple holes covered to prevent air from escaping.
 The first stage is to ensure that the internal rim surface is cleaned of contaminants.
-This is done by wiping around the internal rim surface with the alcohol cleaner and cloth.
+This is done by wiping around the internal rim surface with alcohol cleaner and a cloth.
 This ensures that the tape sticks firmly to the inside of the rim.
 Once the rim is clean it’s time to apply the tape.
 Start one spoke away from the valve hole and begin to stick the end of the tubeless tape to the rim.
 Ensure that you pull the tape as tight as possible, rubbing the tape down with a cloth ensuring it sticks to the rim.
 One layer of tape when using our HUNT Black Shield tape will be sufficient.
-Once the layer of tape has been applied, visually check that all the valve holes have been covered and then give the tape a final rub with your fingers or cloth ensuring it is well adhered to the rim surface all over.
+Once the layer of tape has been applied, visually check that all the valve holes have been covered and then give the tape a final rub with your fingers or cloth ensuring it is well-adhered to the rim surface.
 Finally pierce a small hole in the rim tape over the valve hole using a cocktail stick, spare spoke, or something similar.

 Step 3: Fitting the valve and tyre (4:27 min)

 In order to inflate the tubeless tyre you will need to insert the tubeless valve into the rim.
 Take the tubeless valve and unscrew the plastic cap and lock ring.
 Tighten the valve head so it doesn't get damaged.
 Then from the inside of the rim push the head of the valve through the small hole in the rim tape (that you made in step 2) and through the rim.
-At this point you can run some sealant round the base of the valve to help ensure sealing.
-Then screw the valve lock ring on to the valve so that it pulls the base of the valve tight against the inside surface of the rim.
+At this point, you can run some sealant around the base of the valve to help ensure sealing.
+Then screw the valve lock ring onto the valve so that it pulls the base of the valve tight against the inside surface of the rim.